tallforasmurf/CoBro/README.md

 Most important, Comictastic is a web scraper: it fetches only the image of the comic and doesn't render any more of the comic's web page.
-That's a drawback for the user and for the artists.
+That's a drawback;
-The comic artist loses out on visitor counts and on ad revenue.
-The user loses out on HTML features like the Red Button at SMBC, or the title text that pops up when hovering the XKCD image, or the previous/next/first nav links, or links to a comic's About or Cast page.
+the comic artist loses out on visitor counts and ad revenue, and the user loses out on features like the Red Button at SMBC, or the title text that pops up when hovering the XKCD image, or the nav. links previous/next/first, About or Cast.

-A Specialty Browser
+Comics Need a Specialty Browser
 -------------------

 I thought a long time about writing a better comic scraper,